Skip to Content

 Young Eagles Programs gives local youth free flights

 ST. JOSEPH, Mo.
-(News-Press NOW) --The Young Eagles Program offered local youth the chance to make their flying and aviation dreams a reality.
+(News-Press NOW) --The Young Eagles Program offered local youth the chance to make their flying and aviation dreams a reality on Saturday.

-Free flights were given for kids between the ages of 8-17 with experienced pilots teaching them about the technical skills and the process of flying a plane.
+Free flights were given for kids between the ages of 8 to 17 at Rosecrans Memorial Airport, with experienced pilots teaching them about the technical skills and the process of flying a plane.
 The program started back in 1992 and has given over 2.5 million kids the opportunity to learn about flying.

 The Young Eagles program will offer another session of free flights in the fall.